Robert J Trulaske, Sr. College of Business

 The mission of the Trulaske EDGE is to provide every BSBA and Accounting student with substantive professional development experiences during their degree program.
 TrulaskeEDGE refers to activities, both inside and outside of the classroom, that provide students with the opportunity to develop and practice skills that are needed to perform successfully in professional roles after graduation.
 Students who graduate with a BSBA degree from the Robert J. Trulaske Sr., College of Business will have content knowledge and advanced professional competencies that are necessary for success in the business world.

-The primary mission of the college is to prepare students to succeed in the world of business and to advance the body of knowledge about the world of business.
-Over time, the college’s degree programs and faculty research productivity have earned national acclaim.
-The college takes great pride in its graduates.
-More than 31,000 alumni are contributing their expertise to the public and private sectors in every state in the U.S. and in a host of foreign countries.
+The mission of the college is to prepare students to succeed in the world of business and to advance the body of knowledge about the world of business.
+Trulaske’s degree programs and faculty research productivity have earned national acclaim.
+More than 31,000 alumni are contributing their expertise to the public and private sectors across the United States and abroad.